 No matter how often you wash your tile floor, it's not really clean unless you are also taking care of the grout.
 Those tight, little lines of rough, porous surface are magnets for dust and germs, and once your grout has discolored, it can make the entire floor look old and dull.
 You'll find many suggestions for homemade tile grout cleaner, but most of them aren't strong enough to tackle the particular challenges of cleaning grout.
 The best way to clean grout is often a commercial grout cleaner and, for particularly stubborn dirt, a grout steamer.

 Facts About Grout

-Unsanded grout is generally used when the space between tiles is less than 1/8 inch wide.
-It adheres better to vertical surfaces and is often used on marble, where flecks of sand could scratch the surface of the tile as the grout is applied.
+Unsanded grout is used most often when the space between tiles is less than 1/8 inch wide.
+It sticks better to vertical surfaces and is often used on marble, where flecks of sand could scratch the surface of the tile as the grout is applied.
 Sanded grout contains silica sand and is most often used for tiles that are set farther apart than 1/8 inch.
 It has a coarser texture than unsanded grout.
 Epoxy grout is used mostly by professionals in situations where the tile may be exposed to acids or oils that could interfere with the adhesion of sanded or unsanded grout.